IanBotashev/Computer/README.md

 000000 000

 First 3 bits are for the step that we are on.
-The last 6, are to represent what instruction this is.<?xml version="1.0" encoding="utf-8"?>
+The last 6, are to represent what instruction this is.

+The output on each address is a 18 bit value.
+Each bit represents a microinstruction.
+Example instruction:
+0b00000000000001110
+This is the fetch instruction, it fetches a new instruction from the ROM into the IR.

 ### Instruction Byte
 0000000000 **000000**

 First 6 bits are reserved for instruction, allowing for 64 instructions
 10 bits are left over for other information

 ### Microinstructions
 RAre - Register A read, if high, outputs data onto bus.